xSerpentineX/BubbleBoiBot/README.md

 # How to use the bot.

 You can find out how to use the bot at the wiki page.
-To visit the wiki page,
+To visit the wiki page, [click here](https://github.com/TheLoveableBananaNoodle/BubbleBoiBot/wiki).

 # Common Errors